eyakes/LotRO-DPS-Sim/README.md

    - **Frontend**:
      - Create a dropdown for race selection.
      - Display racial bonuses associated with the selected race.
+     - Create a tab for racial trait slotting/selection.
    - **Backend**:
      - Define racial trait data with associated stat bonuses.
-     - Implement logic to retrieve the correct racial bonuses when a user selects a race.
+     - Implement logic to retrieve the correct racial bonuses and traits when a user selects a race.

 4. **Virtue Traits**
    - **Frontend**: